ishansheth/ESP32_LCD/README.md

 In order to use LVGL and LVGL driver to display GUI with widgets, specific version of them( git commit hash) must be used.

-# Useful esp-idf commands

-- To flash the project executable:

-    Navigate to folder where repo is cloned

-    take the ownership of the USB port where ESP32 is connected

-        sudo chown <USER> <PORT>

-    e.g. USER = Monty, PORT = /dev/ttyUSB0

-    flash the project executable and start monitoring

-        idf.py -p <PORT> flash monitor

-    To only monitor the process via serial port

-        idf.py monitor

 # ILI9341 with XPT2046 pin connections

 LCD ILI9341 comes with the touch controller XPT 2046.
 LCD and touch controller both are connected to ESP32 on SPI bus.